Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 - Demonstrate how to make a dictionary for `john` or `hashcat`

 ## BYOD (Bring Your Own Dictionary)
-I searched for ways to create your own wordlists and stumbled upon the tool `cupp`, it can be installed on Kali:
+I searched for ways to create your own wordlists and stumbled upon the tool `cupp`.

+It can be installed on Kali:
 ```
 $ sudo apt update && sudo apt install cupp -y
 ```